1 – 23 August 2019

-All day provisions from 10am – 3pm for children aged 5 – 12 years.
+All day from 10am – 3pm for children aged 5 to 12 years old at:

 Fixed sites – 1 hour 59 minutes

-All sessions are provisional and subject to change.
+All sessions are provisional and are subject to change.

 Playschemes run during the February and October half-term holidays, at Easter and for four weeks of the school summer holidays.

 They provide creative play opportunities run by play workers for children aged 5-12 years in a safe and stimulating environment.